Junks5020/deepe-docs/docs/developer/install.md

 > 💡  Important:
 >
-> - {dbhost} must be the actual IP address of the database machine — not localhost or 127.0.0.1.
 > - If the db machine’s IP address changes frequently (e.g., on laptops or networks without static IPs), you will need to manually update this value.
 > - For production servers, it is strongly recommended to configure a static IP address to prevent connection issues.